-Let us assume that a live downed wire is touching the ground and has created a pool of electricity.
-As shown in the Step Potential drawing at the bottom of the page, if you were to place one foot near the point of ground contact (at x voltage) and your other foot a step away (at y voltage), the difference in voltage would cause electricity to flow through your body.
+Assume that a live downed wire is touching the ground and has created a pool of electricity.
+As shown in the Step Potential drawing, below, if you were to place one foot near the point of ground contact (at x voltage) and your other foot a step away (at y voltage), the difference in voltage would cause electricity to flow through your body.
 This effect is referred to as step potential.